cagelmi/statistical-tests-guide/README.md

     ```
 5. Follow the on-screen prompts, answering questions about your research to receive test recommendations.

-For **Windows users**, there is a compile version available in the repo, so you can run it without the need of using Python.
+For **Windows users**, there is a compile version available in the repo (StatGuide.exe), so you can run it without the need of using Python.

 ## Important Considerations